Mardaani 2: Plot

-On the next day, which is Diwali, Shivani attends a live TV show on a news channel where she is crossed by Amit Sharma, the host, shadowing women's capabilities on grounds conventionally acquired by men.
-Shivani shuts him down by showing the true shades of what a woman has to go through.
-When Amit says that just because of the female superintendent, the murder cases are escalating drastically, Shivani answers with wit, and this show is being watched live by Shekhawat and his daughter.
-Shekhawat realizes his mistake and mends his ways agreeing to help Shivani.
+The following day, which is Diwali, Shivani attends a live TV show on a news channel where she is questioned by Amit Sharma, the host, shadowing women's capabilities on grounds conventionally acquired by men.
+Shivani shuts him down by talking about the reality of what a woman has to go through.
+When Amit claims that just because of the female superintendent, murder cases are escalating drastically, Shivani answers with wit, which is watched live by Shekhawat and his daughter.
+Shekhawat realises his misogyny and mends his ways, agreeing to help Shivani.
 Shivani discovers that Sunny's next target is a politician, Sunanda.
 That night, amidst the Diwali celebrations, Shivani and her team search for Sunny.
 She discovers him in the house of a local couple, having taken their daughter and Sunanda hostage.
 Shivani is knocked unconscious and tied up.

-When she wakes up, Sunny is strangling Sunanda; to distract him, Shivani talks about his mother and his past, which she learned from Sunny's father, who is imprisoned in Meerut.
-When he was a child, Sunny's father had tried to murder his mother, who had been an outspoken woman.
+When she wakes up, Sunny is strangling Sunanda; to distract him, Shivani talks about Sunny's mother and his past, which she learned from his father, who is imprisoned in Meerut.
+When Sunny was a child, his father had tried to murder his mother, who had been an outspoken woman.
 Out of fear, Sunny's mother tried hiding behind a terrace, but Sunny told his father where she was; his father then killed her.
 The guilt and trauma of his mother's death has since caused Sunny to become unhinged and take that anger out on other similarly strong, confident women by raping and murdering them.

-Shivani signals Sunanda and the other hostage to toss the nearby buckets of paint on Sunny, as he is asthmatic.
+Shivani signals Sunanda and the other hostage to toss nearby buckets of paint onto Sunny, as he is asthmatic.
 She then gains the upper hand, beating Sunny with his own belt.
-She kicks him outside and continues beating him as the neighbourhood gathers to watch.
-Shivani then hands over the belt to Sunanda, who goes on beating Sunny, and the scene ends with Shivani finally devastated and relieved.
-Right behind her, the camera focuses on the Goddess Durga painting, highlighting the high contrary of the society.
+She kicks him outside and continues thrashing him as the neighbourhood gathers to watch.
+However, Shivani then hands over the belt to Sunanda, who goes on beating Sunny.
+Right behind Shivani, the camera focuses on a Goddess Durga painting, highlighting the hypocrisy of the Indian society.